zaproxy/zaproxy-website/site/content/blog/2025-02-15-portswigger-lab-file-path-traversal-simple-case/index.md

 ---
 title: "Solving Portswigger Lab File Path Traversal Simple Case with ZAP"
 summary: "Video and explanation of How to Solve the Portswigger labs using ZAP, in this case: 'Path Traversal Simple Case'"
-date: 2025-02-15
+date: 2025-02-27
 tags:
 - blog
-draft: true
+- portswigger-lab
 authors:
     - Bash Bunny
 ---

 This [Portswigger Lab](https://portswigger.net/web-security/file-path-traversal/lab-simple) has a path traversal vulnerability, which allows anyone to retrieve any file from the system the webpage is hosted in.
 In this particular case the laboratory consist on retrieving the `/etc/passwd` file, demonstrating this way the vulnerability.

-If you wan to know more about Path Traversal, I suggest looking at the [ZAP Path Traversal](https://www.zaproxy.org/docs/alerts/6-2/) website.
+If you want to know more about Path Traversal, I suggest looking at the [ZAP Path Traversal](/docs/alerts/6-2/) alert page.

 To solve the lab, you have to do the following steps:
 - Access the URL provided by Portswigger, which is something like `https:[random_letter_numbers].web-security-academy.net/`, with the proxy enabled.